Sloanstar/ARK-Survival-Evolved/README.md

 ## Mods - Fair warning - it's messy.

-Add each id to the MODS environment variable, for example `MODS="(13371337 12341234 1111111)"`
+Add each id to the MODS environment variable, for example `MODS="13371337 12341234 1111111"`

-> MODS must be a bash array `(mod1id mod2id mod3id)` where each mod id is separated by a space and enclosed in parentheses.
+> MODS must be a space delimited string where each mod id is separated by a space.

 You can get the mod id from the workshop url or by installing it locally and lookup the numeric folder name at `<root_steam_folder>/steamapps/workshop/content/346110`.